 2.1 Using books in your research

+Talking Head

 Imagine you’ve just received an assignment.
 You’ve been presented with a problem related to air pollution.
 You need to understand the problem and design a solution.
 But maybe you don’t have a solid understanding of air pollution yet, and you need to learn more before you start brainstorming solutions.
 Where can you start?
 This is a situation where books can be useful.
 They can provide you with a wealth of useful background information to help you start to better understand a problem or a topic.
 Plus, most libraries offer books in print and online, so you can find books in the format you prefer.
-But what kind of book do you need, and how should you approach finding one?
+But, what kind of book do you need, and how should you approach finding one?

+Voiceover

 Let’s start by considering two different types of books – scholarly books and popular books.